Wesleyan University: Libraries

-Wesleyan University has an extensive library collection, most of which is housed in Olin Memorial Library, which has more than 1.8 million volumes and approximately 10,000 serial subscriptions.
+Olin Memorial Library has more than 1.8 million volumes and approximately 10,000 serial subscriptions.
 Wesleyan's first library was Rich Hall (now '92 Theater), which was built just after the Civil War.

-Olin Library was designed by the firm of McKim, Mead, and White, built in 1925–27 and dedicated in 1928.
-Olin originally was much smaller and also contained classroom space.
-It has since been enlarged twice, the last time in 1992.
+Olin Library was designed by the firm of McKim, Mead & White, built 1925–1927, and dedicated in 1928.

-The second largest library on campus is the Science Library, which houses over two hundred fifty thousand volumes of science abstracts, books, journals, monographs, papers, periodicals, and surveys.
-The Science Library also has a large collection called the Cutter Collection, which is an older private collection of mostly 19th century English language books of European literature, art, and culture.
+The second largest library on campus is the Science Library, which houses over two hundred fifty thousand volumes.

 The Art Library is housed on the second floor of Olin Library.
-Davison Art Center holds the Print Reference Library.
+The Davison Art Collection holds the Print Reference Library on the ground floor of Olin Library.
 There is also a Music Library (which includes scores and recordings and the World Music Archives) and several department libraries.
+In 2024, the sound-art work Minute/Year was installed in the main library stairwell.

-Davison Art Center
+Davison Art Collection

-Wesleyan University's Davison Art Center is in Alsop House, which is designated a U.S. National Historic Landmark.
-The Art Center has a large collection consisting primarily of works on paper, including 18,000 prints, 6,000 photographs, several hundred drawings, a small number of paintings, and three-dimensional objects (including artists' books, sculptures, and other objects).
-The print collection is considered to be one of the most important at an American university, with works by Dürer, Goya, Rembrandt, Manet, and others.
-Parts of the collection are regularly exhibited to the public.
-Some objects have been made available for loan to selected museums in the United States and abroad.
-Students at Wesleyan in many departments make use of the DAC collection for class assignments, viewings, and individual research projects under the guidance of faculty.
+The Davison Art Collection, until 2019, was housed in Alsop House, which is designated a U.S. National Historic Landmark.
+The Collection is now located in Olin Memorial Library.
+The Davison Art Collection is a large collection consisting primarily of works on paper, including 18,000 prints, 6,000 photographs, several hundred drawings, a small number of paintings, and three-dimensional objects (including artists' books, sculptures, and other objects).
+The print collection has works by Dürer, Goya, Rembrandt, Kara Walker, Manet, Norma Morgan, and others.

-The Art Center's publications program produces catalogs concerning DAC collections and gallery exhibitions.
-In general, one catalog is published annually.
-This program affords students the opportunity to take part in carefully mentored student authorship.
-Additionally, it is a critical component of the museum's educational program, which also includes student museum internships and solely student-curated exhibitions.